Landlord and Tenant Board (Tribunals Ontario)

 Emily Robb graduated with an Honors Diploma from Durham College's Paralegal program in April 2010 and was licenced by the Law Society in October 2010.
 Emily worked at Durham Community Legal Clinic as Tenant Duty Council, assisting tenants with their housing matters, and representing clients before the Social Benefits Tribunal.
 At the beginning of 2021, Emily started working for a paralegal firm that represents clients at the Landlord and Tenant Board.

-Natalie James is a small business owner and ethical leader who brings 25 years of experience in business and entrepreneurship, public service and not-for-profit to her role.
-She enjoys sharing her diversified background and personal experiences through public speaking to encourage and support other women.
-She is passionate about causes that support building confidence in women and girls and mental health initiatives.
-Natalie is a mother of three who is active in her community and volunteers her time with various organizations.
+Natalie James is a small business owner and ethical leader who brings 25 years of experience in business, entrepreneurship, public service and not-for-profit to her role on both the Landlord and Tenant and Ontario Parole Boards.
+She is a proud mother of three who is active in her community.
+Natalie enjoys sharing her diversified background and personal experiences through public speaking and mentorship to support women and young girls and mental health initiatives.

 Curtis Begg obtained a Bachelor of Applied Arts- Paralegal Studies degree from Humber College.
 Curtis has held positions in both public and private workforce sectors.
 Curtis frequently appeared before the Landlord and Tenant Board representing housing providers, landlords and tenants.